-Twenty-seven million people live in the Nordics region.
+Twenty-seven million people live in the Nordic region.
 The constituent countries are very closely aligned, especially when it comes to cross-border trade and travel.
 But this cohesion doesn’t extend to currency and payment systems.

 Nordic companies doing businesses across the region have to deal with four currencies and nine clearing systems.
 Look at the UK as a comparison, it has 66 million people and just one currency; and there are over 340 million people living in countries using the Euro.
 This complexity puts additional burden on Nordic businesses.
 That’s why P27’s goal to create a single clearing platform for real-time payments, both domestic and cross-border, is such a big deal.